Twelve words that control everything

 | Derivation | Seed generates master private key |

 BIP-32 defines the hierarchical structure that makes this possible.
-BIP-44 organizes the derivation paths so one mnemonic can manage assets across different blockchains without conflicts.
-Your wallet handles all of this automatically—you just see addresses.
+BIP-44 organizes derivation paths so one mnemonic can manage assets across different blockchains without conflicts.
+Your wallet handles all of this automatically — you just see addresses.

 Before these standards existed, managing crypto required technical expertise most people didn't have.
 Now 12 words can control unlimited assets across unlimited blockchains.
 The complexity got abstracted away.